Fall is a time when the weather cools down, and our schedules become packed with meetings, get-togethers, and holiday celebrations.

 You can gobble up a handful for a snack in the afternoon, or add it to a bowl with your favorite kind of milk.

-I’ve also been loading up yogurt parfaits with a hearty helping of this crunchy masterpiece for a delicious breakfast.
+It’s a perfect start to the day, especially if you’re ready to swap out your usual soft and creamy pumpkin oatmeal for something with a fun crunchy texture.
+I’ve also been loading up yogurt parfaits with a hearty helping of this masterpiece for a delicious breakfast.
 And you can sprinkle it on your favorite ice cream or frozen yogurt for dessert.

 We’d recommend our recipe for pumpkin cinnamon ice cream.
 Will there ever be a limit to going over-the-top with fall flavors?
 Nope, nope, nope.